ISSN: 3079-174X

 Readability

 Advances in Agriculture and Biology is an international journal covering agricultural and biological sciences.
 Contributions should therefore be written clearly and simply so that they are accessible to readers in other disciplines and to readers for whom English is not their first language.
 Thus, technical jargon should be avoided as far as possible and clearly explained where its use is unavoidable.
 Abbreviations, particularly those that are not standard, should also be kept to a minimum.
 The background, rationale and main conclusions of the study should be clearly explained.
 Titles and abstracts in particular should be written in language that will be readily intelligible to any scientist.
 For gene, protein and other specialized names authors can use their preferred terminology so long as it is in current use by the community, but they must give all known names for the entity at first use in the paper.
 Advances in Agriculture and Biology prefer authors to use internationally agreed nomenclature.
 Even though no paper will be rejected because of poor language, non–native English speakers occasionally receive feedback from editors and reviewers regarding language and grammar usage in their manuscripts.
 Advances in Agriculture and Biology's editors provide detailed advice about the expected print length when asking for the final version of the manuscript.
-Advances in Agriculture and Biology 's editors often suggest revised titles and rewrite the summary paragraphs of articles so the conclusions are clear to a broad readership.
+The editors often suggest revised titles and rewrite the summary paragraphs of articles so the conclusions are clear to a broad readership.

 Proofs are sent before publication; authors are welcome to discuss proposed changes with Advances in Agriculture and Biology’s subeditors, but Advances in Agriculture and Biology reserves the right to make the final decision about matters of style and the size of figures.